ikmdev/reasoner-test-data/tinkar-reasoner-test-data/README.md

-# reasoner-test-data
+# Tinkar Reasoner Test Data

 ## Reasoner test data artifacts

-Packages test dbs for testing reasoner service implementations
+Packages test dbs for testing reasoner service implementations.

 Each db is packaged in a project where the root directory and db directory are specified as properties.
 There is a common assembly descriptor in the parent.